tyrkgithub/Weather-Activity-Suggester-Application/README.md

   <br/>

-  <p>In this part of my READ.ME page I include things which helped me to complete the project.</p>
+  <p>In this part of my READ.ME page, include are things which helped the team to complete the project.</p>

   <br/>